Can AI flag disease outbreaks faster than humans? Not quite

 In early January, Isaac Bogoch, an infectious disease physician and researcher at Toronto General Hospital, analyzed commercial flight data with BlueDot founder Kamran Khan to see which cities outside mainland China were most connected to Wuhan.

-Wuhan stopped outbound commercial air travel in late January — but not before an estimated 5 million people hadfled the city, as the Wuhan mayor later told reporters.
+Wuhan stopped outbound commercial air travel in late January — but not before an estimated 5 million people had fled the city, as the Wuhan mayor later told reporters.

 “We showed that the highest volume of flights from Wuhan were to Thailand, Japan, and Hong Kong,” Bogoch said.
 “Lo and behold, a few days later we started to see cases pop up in these places.”